🔤 What is a token?

 | Mistral | SentencePiece | 32K tokens |

-📐 Context window: your working memory
+📐 The context window: your working memory

 What is context?

-- The system prompt (basic instructions)
+- The system prompt (base instructions)

-- Conversation history (previous messages)
+- The conversation history (previous messages)

-- User message (your question)
+- The user message (your question)

-- Model response (what it generates)
+- The model response (what it generates)

 The spectacular evolution of context windows